Jump to:

 - An old-fashioned toy called a button or buzzsaw.

-Requires timing, motor planning, and grading of force skill so not for
+Requires timing, motor planning, and grading of force skill

 everyone, but a good work out!
-And works on control at midline too.
+And works on control at

-- Play with a yo-yo
+- Play with a yo-yo.

-- Making big circles on a blackboard (or white board, or butcher
+- Making big circles on a blackboard (or white board, or

-paper taped to wall), or erasing/washing a blackboard
+paper taped to wall), or erasing/washing a blackboard or

-- Any work with hands at eye level, such as writing, etc. on a
+- Any work with hands at eye level, such as writing, etc. on

-vertical surface (see wrist extension activities,
+vertical surface (see wrist extension

 - Donkey kicks: in push-up

-position, keep both ankles together while jumping feet from right to
+position, keep both ankles together while jumping feet from

 left and back again.
 For that matter, push-ups!

-- Ball tapping: this is one of the only ways to work the serrates
+- Ball tapping: this is one of the only ways to work the

-anterior, a muscle that is important for stabilizing the shoulder
+anterior, a muscle that is important for stabilizing the

 blade.
-Hold a dowel braced between the two flattened palms and gently
+Hold a dowel braced between the two flattened palms

-tap a ball suspended by a string between waist and shoulder level.
-The
+tap a ball suspended by a string between waist and shoulder

 ball should be hung at a level

-that will require as full elevation of the arms as the child is capable
+that will require as full elevation of the arms as the child

 of controlling.
-Gentle tapping will better develop stability and
+Gentle tapping will better develop stability

 control.

-- Holding a dowel between flat palms, hit a balloon and see how
+- Holding a dowel between flat palms, hit a balloon and see

-many times you can hit it before it gets away and touches the ground
+many times you can hit it before it gets away and touches

-- Have child sit on rolling chair or scooterboard with feet up
+- Have child sit on rolling chair or scooterboard with feet

 while you sit on stable surface.
-Child grabs your wrists or a dowel
+Child grabs your wrists or

 that you stabilize and pushes and